-Of the many kinds of ghosts said to haunt to the hills of West Virginia, among the most disturbing may be those which are thought to be portents of death.
+PAX, W.Va.—Of the many kinds of ghosts said to haunt the hills of West Virginia, among the most disturbing may be those which are thought to be portents of death.

-Among the most famous of these may be the Horse Creek Ghost, the legend of which has been told time and again around the campfire.
+Among the most famous of these may be the Horse Creek Ghost, the legend of which has been told repeatedly around the campfire.
 According to most versions of the legend, the ghost appears to unsuspecting travelers and warns of the untimely passing of a president.

 The late Jim Comstock retold the tale in print on several occasions through the 1970s, though in none of his versions did he ever indicate which Horse Creek the ghost was said to haunt.

 There is a Horse Creek that is a branch of the Little Coal River in Boone County and another that is a branch of Paint Creek in Fayette County.
 Another is a tributary of the Tug Fork in McDowell County, another is a tributary of the Guyandotte River in Wyoming County, and yet another is a tributary of the Marsh Fork of the Coal River in Raleigh County.

 As to which Horse Creek is the haunted one, perhaps our readers will know or can discern by the names of the witnesses given in the following account, published by Comstock.

 The first recorded appearance of this other-worldly being was on April 8, 1865, when Major Walter Hanson and Elijah Miller were hunting on Horse Creek Hollow.
 They heard a loud noise in the brush and, thinking it was a deer, got their guns ready.
 What actually appeared, though, was a female phantom in a long dark dress that appeared to be wet.
 She pointed a finger at the men and said, "Lincoln will be gone before the full moon rises."